32 colour illustrations and 56 B&W illustrations

 Available for preorder: this book will be shipped on its publication date of March 27, 2020

-The book brings together key examples of the re-issuing, re-imagining and re-making of design icons, and draws on observations from designers, artists and manufacturers in order to understand the varied motivations behind these activities.
-It places the works within their wider historical and cultural context, and also considers the boundaries between art and design, as many of these re-imaginings transform a mass-produced item into a one-off or limited-edition collectable object.
+Bringing together key examples of the re-issuing, re-imagining and re-making of design icons, the book draws on observations from designers, artists and manufacturers in order to understand the varied motivations behind these activities.
+It places the works within their historical and cultural context, and considers the boundaries between art and design.
 Further, the book interrogates the issues of authenticity and authorship and the ethical and legal rights to copy and to alter iconic objects that are raised by these re-interpretations.